Skip to main content

 Advertise

-In order to ensure compliance with state and federal laws and to present Cornell University in a consistent and professional manner, all recruitment advertising should conform to the guidelines presented below.
-Refer to the Employment Practices section of Nonacademic Human Resource Policies for more details.
+In order to ensure compliance with state and federal laws and to present Cornell University in a consistent and professional manner, all recruitment advertising should be conformed to the guidelines presented below.